 Work from Home

-FIT’s policy is to support work flexibility where it is reasonable to do so based on the institution’s mission, operational and program needs.
-This program is not an accommodation or entitlement, instead, it is a flexible work arrangement that is intended to benefit college operations, employees, and students by reducing travel time and congestion.
+FIT’s policy is to support work flexibility where it is reasonable to do so based on the institution’s mission, operational, and program needs.
+This program is not an accommodation or entitlement, instead, it is a flexible work arrangement.
+This policy applies to both bargaining unit and non-bargaining unit staff; it does not apply to campus senior leadership, classroom faculty, non-classroom faculty, or classroom assistants.

 FIT Business Needs

-- The needs of the college, division, department, colleagues, and students must be fully met when considering any remote work arrangement.
+- The needs of the college, division, department, and clients must be fully met when considering any remote work arrangement.

 - Remote work arrangements are not operationally feasible for many job functions.
 All determinations as to which job functions are eligible for remote work are subject to management discretion and are based on operational needs.